 What problems did you face while studying?

 The biggest challenge for me was the Practicum.
-And specifically Space Planning.
-While I consider myself to be a good space planner, I have never been a fast space planner.
+And specifically, Space Planning.
+While I consider myself a good space planner, I have never been a fast space planner.
 The level of detail for Space Planning was initially overwhelming to me.
 And in my career, my expertise is in hospitality and residential design.
-So, I haven’t done many commercial interiors like tenant improvement or fit outs, so I also had trouble with egress.
+So, I haven’t done many commercial interiors like tenant improvement or fit-outs, so I also had trouble with egress.

 What did you do to overcome those challenges?

 PRACTICE!
 I always tell people that.
 I will never forget my first practice Space Planning exercise – it took me almost 10 hours to complete.
-My main problem was over thinking and that pesky plumbing trench.
-I almost threw in the towel but I felt an obligation to follow through as had already passed the IDFX portion.
-So, I just kept scrounging for practice problems and redoing the unsuccessful ones…slowly but surely I became faster and more confident.
+My main problem was overthinking and that pesky plumbing trench.
+I almost threw in the towel, but I felt an obligation to follow through as I had already passed the IDFX portion.
+So, I just kept scrounging for practice problems and redoing the unsuccessful ones…slowly but surely, I became faster and more confident.

-Eventually, I solved the problem within the 3 hour time frame.
-There was a celebration with cocktails that night, of course 🙂How to move beyond the overwhelm and come out on topClick To Tweet
+Eventually, I solved the problem within the 3-hour time frame.
+There was a celebration with cocktails that night, of course 🙂

 What helped you the most?

 I first learned about and used Qpractice for the NCIDQ Practicum exam.
-After my 10 hour space planning debacle, I realized I needed help.
-I finally signed up for Qpractice.
+After my 10-hour space planning debacle, I realized I needed help.
+So I finally signed up for Qpractice.

-Never the best with timing – it was a couple weeks into the class.
+Never the best with timing – it was a couple of weeks into the class.
 But I knew after the first online session that I had made the right decision.
 I was really impressed by how well everything was organized online.
-Despite missing sessions, I was able to quickly catch up.
-I passed all three exams the first time (which still blows my mind) and honestly I could not have passed the Practicum without Qpractice.
+Despite missing sessions, I was able to catch up quickly.
+I passed all three exams the first time (which still blows my mind), and honestly, I could not have passed the Practicum without Qpractice.
 And I recommend it highly.

 Tell us about your IIDA tuition reimbursement:

 A former co-worker mentioned the IIDA tuition reimbursement to me.
 And like lightning, I joined IIDA.
-The tuition reimbursement works like a lottery and the application process is fairly simple.
-Once you have passed all parts of the exam, you turn in an application with proof of passing and with your expenses.
+The tuition reimbursement works like a lottery, and the application process is fairly simple.
+Once you have passed all parts of the exam, you turn in an application with proof of passing and expenses.
 And then, fingers crossed!